Free Application for Federal Student Aid (FAFSA)

 - File a claim for continued VA Education Benefits.

 Students using VA Education Benefits who are found to have met the requirements for Academic Dismissal as listed in the MCC catalog will have their benefits discontinued and reported as terminated to the U. S. Department of Veterans Affairs.
 Students meeting the requirements for re-entrance will be allowed to re-initiate the use of their VA Education Benefits, although the U. S. Department of Veterans Affairs will make the final decision as to whether they will continue to pay out for those Education Benefits.

 Note: The VA will only pay for classes that are required for the degree or certificate the student is pursuing.
 Courses taken outside of the declared program of pursuit will not be certified for benefits.
-Please call or visit an advisor at the nearest MCC campus to obtain the necessary paperwork to start or continue a claim for Education Benefits.
+Please call or visit a student services specialist at the nearest MCC campus to obtain the necessary paperwork to start or continue a claim for Education Benefits.
 Additional information on VA Educational Benefits may be obtained Veteran Services or Department of Veterans Affairs.